MiracleLabs/ds18-minilab-arudino-iot/readme.md

 # DS19 Mini Lab | Building Fun Circuits with Arduino and Sketch IDE

-This repository contains the lab for building fun circuits with different sensors and Arduino.
+This repository contains the lab for Building Fun Circuits with Arduino and Sketch IDE.
 It is one of the labs brought to you by Miracle's Innovation Labs.

 ## Technologies Overview